Cepesp-Fgv/cepesp-python/README.md

 - political_aggregation: `Candidato`, `Partido`, `Coaligacao`, `Consolidado`.

-Deputies for the Federal District (DF) are included in the data base as State Deputies and can be obtained through the argument  `position="State Deputy"`.
+Deputies for the Federal District (DF) are included in the database as State Deputies and can be obtained through the argument  `position="State Deputy"`.

 Not all electoral contests occur in every year.
 Feasible requests are: